fingerk28/EASFN/README.md

 ##### Comparative visualization of EASFN and camera-based method(Openpose)
-From this comparison, we can easily observe that DEASFN is better than the camera-based method in *dark environment*.
+From this comparison, we can easily observe that EASFN is better than the camera-based method in *dark environment*.
 Under poor illumination, **Openpose** is likely to loss some keypoints, such as wrist, ankle, and so forth.
 However, **EASFN** can correctly return all keypoints.

 ![image](https://github.com/fingerk28/EASFN/blob/main/pic/InTheDark.png)